-- By sending a signal to your vehicle, the advisor can lock or unlock your vehicle's doors.
-This is helpful if you are away from your vehicle and realize you forgot to lock the doors, or if you have locked the keys in your vehicle.
+- By sending a signal to your car, the advisor can lock or unlock your car's doors.
+This is helpful if you are away from your car and realize you forgot to lock the doors, or if you have locked the keys in your car.
 To get OnStar's assistance, call (888) 4-ONSTAR (466-7827).

-Stolen Vehicle Tracking - Using GPS, OnStar can locate your vehicle almost anywhere.
-If your vehicle is ever stolen, contact OnStar at (888) 4-ONSTAR.
-The advisor will put you in contact with the proper authorities, and assist them with locating your vehicle.
+Stolen Vehicle Tracking - Using GPS, OnStar can locate your car almost anywhere.
+If your car is ever stolen, contact OnStar at (888) 4-ONSTAR.
+The advisor will put you in contact with the proper authorities, and assist them with locating your car.

-Misplaced Vehicle Assistance - If you are unable to locate your vehicle in a large parking lot or parking structure, contact OnStar at (888) 4-ONSTAR.
-The advisor will remotely activate the exterior lights and the horn, allowing you to locate your vehicle.
+Misplaced Vehicle Assistance -

+If you are unable to locate your car in a large parking lot or parking structure, contact OnStar at (888) 4-ONSTAR.
+The advisor will remotely activate the exterior lights and the horn, allowing you to locate your car.